kuzzleio/kuzzle/doc/2/guides/migrate-from-v1/introduction/index.md

 **Bulk Controller**

 `bulk:import`:
-  - index and collection cannot be specified on each actions but must be passed as request arguments
+  - index and collection cannot be specified on each action anymore, but must be passed as global request arguments
-  - does not returns a partial error if some actions fail
+  - does not return a partial error if some actions fail
-  - returns two arrays: `successes` and `errors` that contains successful and failed actions
+  - returns two arrays: `successes` and `errors` containing, respectively, successful and failed actions

 `bulk:mWrite`:
-  - does not returns a partial error if some actions fail
+  - does not return a partial error if some actions fail
-  - returns two arrays: `successes` and `errors` that contains successful and failed document writes
+  - returns two arrays: `successes` and `errors` containing, respectively, successful and failed document writes

 **Collection Controller**